melhoos/reactVRCourse/README.md

 Is it spinning? 🤔

 Nope 👻!
 We need to do a little more coding before it actually spins!
 We need to tell the React Component it should start spinning when it renders!
-In order to this, we are going to use ```componentDidMount()``` function. ```componentDidMount()``` function is one of React's lifecyscles methods and it is invoked immediately after a component is mounted.
+In order to this, we are going to use ```componentDidMount()``` function. ```componentDidMount()``` function is one of React's lifecycles methods and it is invoked immediately after a component is mounted.

-❓ Define the ```componentDidMount()``` function insde your React component.
+❓ Define the ```componentDidMount()``` function inside your React component.
 Use the ```Animated.timing``` in order to specify the rotation value from 0 to 1 in 5 seconds.
 Ops.
 Remember that the duration is measured in ms 😇.

 ```
   componentDidMount() {